Which recipes should I make stockable?

 If the difference between stockable and non-stockable recipes is unclear to you, this article will sort it out for you.

-You learned how to set a recipe as stockable, now let's discuss when to do this.
-You should do this only for dishes or (sub)-recipes that you can prepare in advance and store in your freezers, fridges or storage rooms.
-You also want to be able to measure or count your stockable recipes.
-For a 'Stockable' recipe, stock should be added using 'production' events.
-PoS updates will no longer deduct stock from the ingredients it uses but will withdraw the recipe itself as a stock item from your inventory.
+You’ve learned how to set a recipe as stockable.
+Now let’s look at which recipes you should do this for.
+You should only do this for recipes or sub-recipes that you can prepare in advance and store in your freezers, fridges, or storage areas.
+You also want to be able to measure or count these recipes.
+These recipes are created in your inventory.
+PoS updates will no longer deduct the ingredients used in the recipe from your stock, but instead remove the recipe itself as a stock item from your inventory.

 Here’s an example of a stockable recipe:

-In the following screenshot, you can see a recipe for a liter of Mayonnaise.
-Note that the recipe is set as stockable.
-This is a recipe that is also used as a sub-recipe in my dish "French Fries + Mayonnaise".
+• In the screenshot below, you see a recipe for one liter of mayonnaise.
+Note that the recipe is marked as “stockable.”
+This recipe is also used as a sub-recipe in my recipe “French Fries + Mayonnaise.”

-• Today I made 3 batches of this recipe, and registered this in the software under "Inventory > Create>Record Creation".
-To do this your recipe must be set as stockable and at least 1 Package should be specified for the recipe (for instance 1 batch).
-Clicking Save will make sure the ingredients I used for this recipe are withdrawn from my stock.
+• Today, I prepared 3 batches of this recipe and registered it in the software under “Inventory” > “Create” > “Record Creation.”
+To do this, the recipe must be set as stockable, and at least one package must be created for the recipe (for example, 1 batch of 110 cl).

-If the recipe is NOT set as a stockable dish, every time I sell a portion of 'French Fries + Mayonaise', a fraction of the ingredients to make the Mayonaise would be withdrawn from stock.
+If the recipe is not set as a stockable recipe, then every time I sell a portion of “French Fries + Mayonnaise,” a fraction of the ingredients used to make the mayonnaise will be deducted from stock.